port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature management/launchdarkly.md

           "title": "Creation Date",
           "description": "The date and time when the flag was created."
         },
-        "includeInSnippet": {
-          "type": "boolean",
-          "title": "Include in Client-Side Snippet",
-          "description": "Indicates if the flag is included in the client-side snippet."
-        },
         "clientSideAvailability": {
           "type": "object",
           "title": "Client-Side Availability",